Current Exhibitions

 - Until June 2026

-It celebrates the contributions Joyce Butler (1910-1992) made towards the improvement of women’s lives as Councillor and MP for Wood Green from 1947 to 1979.
-She was a pioneering MP in many respects; most notably she instigated what became the Sex Discrimination Act 1975.
-Butler was also deeply immersed in local politics, universally respected for her expertise in housing and local government, and the first Chairman of the newly formed Haringey Council in 1965.
+This exhibition celebrates the contributions Joyce Butler (1910-1992) made towards the improvement of women’s lives as Councillor and MP for Wood Green from 1947 to 1979.
+A pioneering MP in many respects - most notably she instigated what became the Sex Discrimination Act 1975.
+Butler was deeply immersed in local politics, universally respected for her expertise in housing and local government, and the first Chairman of the newly formed Haringey Council in 1965.
 A campaigner for peace, consumer rights, and environmental protection, her political concerns remain vital and urgent today.

 Location: Townsend Gallery

-A stunning eighteenth century room restored to its original layout and named in memory of Henrietta and James Townsend, residents of Bruce Castle in the mid 1700s.
+A stunning 18th century room restored to its original layout and named after Henrietta and James Townsend, residents of Bruce Castle in the mid 1700s.

 Getting the Measure of William Bedwell: Maths, Measurement and the Arabic World